tyj144/bookmark-separator/README.md

 # Bookmark Separator
-Generate a separatethis.com style title with a custom title.
+Generate a separatethis.com style bookmark separator with a custom title.

 # Usage
 Requires pyperclip for the script to copy the title to your clipboard.